 Add more layers and mix colors to get the rich brown shown in the reference.
 Add at least one more round of the original colors.
 I’d suggest at least two rounds.
 Start with light to medium-light pressure in the first round.
 For the second round (if you do one), increase to medium pressure.
 If the color saturation is still not satisfactory, add a third round of colors.

 Since the drawing is too yellow, focus on the browns and red-browns in each layer, but use other dark colors such as Black Grape, Indigo Blue, and Dark Green to increase the darkness of the deepest shadows (see red arrows).

 A blend with a solvent stronger than rubbing alcohol would also improve color and saturation.
 Turpentine or rubber cement thinner would work.
 Make sure the support will stand up to the wetness.
 Also use either of these solvents in a well-ventilated area.

 The areas marked by the light blue arrows (#2) need to show reflected light.
 The light in the reference photo is pretty flat, but it does show reflected light.
 Adding blue reflected light to the areas marked with the blue arrow would give the drawing a brighter look.
-Use Sky Blue Light and Light Umber mixed, then burnish with white.
+Mix a pale, grayish blue and very light brown, then burnish with white.